grantsrb/cogmtc/README.md

     "oracle_type": str
-        the name of the class to use for the oracle. i.e. "GordonOracle" "optim_type": str
+        the name of the class to use for the oracle. i.e. "GordonOracle" "drop_grad": float (between 0 and 1)
+        the probability of dropping gradient values. higher values means more dropout.
+This is applied to all model parameters after every backward pass before the optimizer update step.
+    "optim_type": str
         the name of the class to use for the optimizer. i.e. "Adam" "factor": float